-Based on all this, we decided to visit in the first week of July (specifically from 1 July to 5 July) and it was the perfect timing.
+Based on all this, we decided to visit in the first week of July (specifically from 1st July to 5th July) and it was a perfect time.
 The lavender fields were already in full bloom and we could also find blooming sage fields and sunflower fields as well.
 It was also perfect weather-wise as it didn’t rain and every day was sunny and hot.

 Just like the other Mediterranean areas, Provence is usually hot and sunny in the summer with little to no rainfall.
-As the lavender season falls between mid-June and mid-July, be prepared for scorching hot days with an average temperature of 27-30ºC.
+As the lavender season falls between mid-June and mid-July, be prepared for scorching hot days with an average temperature of 27-30ºC (80-86ºF).

 However, the mornings and evenings tend to be a lot colder, especially when the weather is windy.
 Therefore it’s important to pack a sweater or a light jacket as well – trust me, you’re gonna need it!

 As there are practically no shades on the lavender fields, make sure to protect yourself from the sun during the day by wearing sunglasses and hats and applying sunscreen both on your face and body.
 It’s also important to have plenty of water with you to avoid dehydration.

 The closest airport to the lavender fields in Provence is located in Marseille so if you’re planning to arrive from another country, this is your best option.
 The most beautiful lavender fields are located around Valensole and it takes around 1 hour to get there from Marseille by car.